J-VIEW/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The echo command - prints the text followed by a new line in the standard output

 The cat command - displays content in a file

+The tail command - display the last lines in a file, specified